 This is, of course, the right of every person—to not answer questions.
 Our right is to ask questions and make comments ourselves.

-I went Joel Baden’s Yale University website and reviewed the first video that resides at his page, and watched the 15 minute presentation.
+I visited the Yale University website for Joel Baden, and reviewed the first video that resides at his page.
 My first impression was that I was listening to a stand up comic, who masquerades as a scholar.

 After five minutes of jokes and story telling about movies that have changed in the process of subsequent productions, Joel used this illustration to prove the Bible is not reliable.
 Essentially Baden’s proof that the Pentateuch is not a true narrative, is that it resembles modern fantasy movies in which the story has been changed many times over subsequent versions.